 Mike Nagle

-Non-Executive Director

 Appointed on 28 January 2011

-Mike Nagle was the Group Company

-Secretary and Solicitor of SEEBOARD plc

-and Senior Vice President, Legal Services

-at Metronet Rail.
-Now retired as a solicitor,

-he remains involved in consultancy work

-and is also a Non-Executive Director of the

-JP Morgan Infrastructure Investments Fund

-and of Greensands Holdings Limited (the

-parent company of Southern Water).
+Mike Nagle was the Group Company Secretary and Solicitor of SEEBOARD plc and Senior Vice President, Legal Services at Metronet Rail.
+Now retired as a solicitor, he remains involved in consultancy work and is also a Non-Executive Director of the JP Morgan Infrastructure Investments Fund and of Greensands Holdings Ltd (the parent company of Southern Water).

+John Lynch

-John Lynch Non-Executive Director Appointed on 31 January 2017 John Lynch is an investment principal in the Infrastructure Investments Fund of J.P.
+Appointed on 31 January 2017

+John Lynch is an investment principal in the Infrastructure Investments Fund of J.P.
 Morgan Asset Management, based in London.
-Prior to joining the firm, he had a twenty year global career in investment banking, including the role of head of EMEA Power at Bank of America Merrill Lynch where he led the bank's advisory and lending efforts in utilities, conventional generation, renewables energy/utility related infrastructure.
+Prior to joining the firm, he had a twenty year global career in investment banking, including the role of head of EMEA Power at Bank of America Merrill Lynch where he led the bank's advisory and lending efforts in utilities, conventional power generation, renewables and energy/utility related infrastructure.
 He is a dual citizen of the United States and Ireland.
 He graduated from Dartmouth College and holds an MBA from the University of Chicago Booth School of Business.